A new approach to non-homogeneous local $Tb$ theorems: Big pieces global for square functions

-In this section we prove the ``big pieces'' global $Tb$ theorem for square functions which we needed above.
-For antisymmetric Calder\'on--Zygmund operators with some assumptions about the maximal truncation $T_{\#}b$ this is by Nazarov--Treil--Volberg (see also Theorem 5.1 in Tolsa's book \cite{ToBook}). \begin{thm} Let $Q \subset \R^n$ be a cube.
+In this appendix we prove the big pieces global $Tb$ theorem for square functions which we needed above.
+For antisymmetric Calder\'on--Zygmund operators with some assumptions about the maximal truncation $T_{*}b$ this is by Nazarov--Treil--Volberg \cite{NTV:Vit} (see also \cite{ToBook} and \cite{Vo}).
+Our efficient proof in the square function setting is much more approachable than the proof in the Calder\'on--Zygmund case, which is why we present it here. \begin{thm} Let $Q \subset \R^n$ be a cube.
 Let $\sigma$ be a finite Borel measure in $\R^n$ so that spt$\,\sigma \subset Q$.
 Suppose $b$ is a function satisfying that $\|b\|_{L^{\infty}(\sigma)} \le C_b$.
 For every $w$ let $T_w$ be the union of the maximal dyadic cubes $R \in \calD(w)$ for which

 We are also given a measurable set $H \subset \R^n$ satisfying the following properties. \begin{itemize} \item There is $\delta_0 < 1$ so that $\sigma(H \cup T_w) \le \delta_0\sigma(Q)$ for every $w$. \item Every ball $B_r$ of radius $r$ satisfying $\sigma(B_r) > C_0r^m$ satisfies $B_r \subset H$. \item We have for some $s > 0$ the estimate